 If information is needed in another language, contact (951) 787-7141.
+Si se necesita la información en otro idioma, llame al (951) 787-7141.

 The notice is considered a vital document and is available in Spanish, consistent with DOT limited-English proficient (LEP) guidance and RCTC's Language Assistance Plan (LAP).
 The Spanish translation is also posted where English versions are located.
-See Appendix A for a complete English and Spanish version the Commission's Title VI Policy, Procedures, and Complaint form.
+See Appendix A for a complete English and Spanish version the Commission's Title VI Notice, Procedures, and Complaint form.